-Project Party If you did not complete the action, should the action I included in the 2024 HMP (i.e., there is still a need, this is a priority)?
+Project Responsible Party What is the status? (e.g., In Progress, No Progress, Ongoing tion, should the action be ere is still a need, this is still y)?
 Project # Capability, or Completed) If in progress or completed, please describe the funding source, cost and who is implementing.
 Yes/No If Yes, please describe the original problem (i.e., hazard, location, historic losses) If Yes, identify the responsible department/person to implement the project. to protect structures from future damage.
 Phase 1: Identify most cost-effective mitigation option Phase 2: Work with facility manager to implement selected action based on available funding and local match ability. complications for the municipality during an emergency event and post-disaster recovery.
 C. Burlington - 27 Coordinate with the facilities manager at the City of Burlington schools to support the mitigation of vulnerable structures via retrofit (e.g. elevation, flood-proofing) or relocation to protect structures from future damage.
 Phase 1: Identify most cost-effective mitigation option Phase 2: Work with facility manager to implement selected action based on available funding and local match ability.
 Municipality with support from schools No Progress Yes Critical facilities located in the floodplain are not only susceptible to flood damage but also create unnecessary complications for the municipality during an emergency event and post-disaster recovery.
 Municipality with support from schools C. Burlington - 28 Coordinate with the facilities managers at the City of Burlington Haz Mat facilities to support the mitigation of vulnerable structures via retrofit (e.g. elevation, flood-proofing) or relocation to protect structures from future damage.
 Phase 1: Identify most cost-effective mitigation option Phase 2: Work with facility manager to implement selected action based on Municipality with support from Haz Mat site operators No Progress Yes Critical facilities located in the floodplain are not only susceptible to flood damage but also create unnecessary complications for the municipality during an emergency event and post-disaster recovery.
 Municipality with support from Haz Mat site operators